JeyDotC/BizChat/README.md

 #### The transport for messages is not RabbitMQ

-This will appply to the bonus part (The bot service) which I'll add in a few moments.
+This will appply to the bonus part (The bot service) ~which I'll add in a few moments~.

 Though since I used an abstraction (NServiceBus), configuring RabbitMQ should be easy for anyone with good knowledge of that technology.